Behavioral Interview Prep

 Tell me about a time you led a project from idea to production.

 I was the technical co-founder at Regard where I built the prototype and then grew a team to develop it into a robust product hospitals would pay for.
 By the end of my tenure we had millions of dollars in yearly revenue from hospital clients, and physicians were using Regard to write thousands of notes per day.
 Before we reached that point, though, I started with customer research.
-We spent nearly a year identifying a problem and solution we could tackle, finally settling on note writing during the Cedars-Sinai Techstars Accelerator.
-Regard’s application was a single-page EMR-embedded webapp that helped physicians write clinical notes from EMR data.
-This frontend was the tip of the technical iceberg, and was supported by a Python backend integrated with the EMR via SMART on FHIR, a HIPAA compliant cloud stack, continuous integration so changes could be made confidently.
+Initially, us co-founders spent nearly a year identifying a problem and solution we could tackle, finally settling on note writing during the Cedars-Sinai Techstars Accelerator.
+The Regard application was a single-page EMR-embedded webapp that helped physicians write clinical notes from EMR data.
+Technically, this frontend represented the tip of the technical iceberg, and was underpinned by a Python backend which integrated with the EMR via SMART on FHIR, (a HIPAA compliant cloud stack) and an operational / continuous integration stack enabling changes to be made confidently.

-Getting the application fully robust and in clients’ hands took staging: we couldn’t get clients without a proof-of-concept, and couldn’t build the complete MVP without client data or an integration.
+Getting the application robust and in clients’ hands took solving the early-stage chicken-and-egg problem: we couldn’t get clients without a proof-of-concept, and couldn’t build the complete MVP without client data or an integration.
 To solve this, I implemented a demo version of the application that operated on static patient data and worked with hospital IT teams to transfer that data securely to our servers.
 This demo gave a compelling sales tool that we used to bootstrap our first clinical development partners and establish the real-time SMART on FHIR the MVP required.

 The final challenge was going from one developer (me) plus contractors to a several person engineering team that could grow the initial production app into a robust product with wide clinical coverage.
 That took money: we raised a seed round using the proof of revenue and daily active physician users.
-I was the tech guy in the room, fielding technical questions and explaining how we navigated the complexity of hospital IT.
+I played the role of the tech guy in the room, fielding technical questions and explaining how we navigated the complexities of hospital IT.
 And, while it wasn’t easy, the money did come.
-I then served as hiring manager: crafting a compelling job description, designing technical interview questions, and managing our candidate pipeline.
+With a stocked war-chest I put on another hat, that of hiring manager: crafting a compelling job description, designing technical interview questions, and managing our candidate pipeline.
 We got some great hires, people who stayed with Regard or are now working at places like Google Quantum, Bytedance, NeuroFlow, and Homebound.
-I served as engineering manager to establish workflows and best practices, and together we built the product into something hospitals wanted to pay for, fetching complete clinical records and serving documentation within a minute of first-patient-load (please ask me why that load time is impressive)
+Another of my hats was serving as engineering manager, establishing workflows and best practices, and together we built the product into something hospitals wanted to pay for, fetching complete clinical records and serving documentation within a minute of first-patient-load (please ask me why that load time is impressive).

 Tell me about a time you influenced without authority.